ankitects/anki-manual/src/backups.md

 ### Creating

 In Anki 2.1.50+, you can use File>Create Backup to trigger an immediate backup.
-This functions like regular automatic backups, and does not include media files.
+This functions like regular automatic backups and does not include media files.

 To create a backup that includes your sounds and images: